Does Ali Dawah’s Persistent Focus on Polygyny Hold Merit?

 Brother Ali Dawah, prominent YouTuber and da’ee does indeed repeat the statement “Every man is polygamous by nature” through different spheres of his work.
 This statement is almost synonymous with his identity now.
 Perhaps the quote ought to be placed in brackets next to his name every time he’s mentioned: Ali dawah YouTuber, Da’ee, (everyman is polygamous by nature.)
 I feel like brother Ali will be saying this statement to his grave.

 However, the epistemological exploration of whether it is indeed in the fitra (innate disposition of every man) is not a discussion we will be delving in today.
-However, what remains incontrovertibly clear within the context of Islam is that men within our ummah possess the prerogative to choose and enter into marriage with one to four women of their preference, whether they be of youth or maturity, singularity, divorced or widowhood, affluence or modest means, differing cultural backgrounds or ‘people of the book’—this privilege, a divine endowment from Allah is contingent upon the equitable treatment of each spouse.
+What remains incontrovertibly clear within the context of Islam is that men within our ummah possess the prerogative to choose and enter into marriage with one to four women of their preference, whether they be of youth or maturity, singularity, divorced or widowed, affluence or modest means, differing cultural backgrounds or ‘people of the book’— this privilege, a divine endowment from Allah is contingent upon the equitable treatment of each spouse.

 Polygyny in the bible